County of Santa Barbara

 i) Pursuant to CEQA Guidelines Section 15168(c) these actions are within the scope of the

-Ordinance and Licensing Program Final Programmatic Environmental Impact Report (PEIR)
+Licensing Program Final Programmatic Environmental Impact Report (PEIR) [Case No.

-the Board of Supervisors on February 6, 2018, that no subsequent EIR or Negative
+Board of Supervisors on February 6, 2018, that no subsequent EIR or Negative Declaration is

-concerning the ordinance’s significant effects or mitigation measures, which was not known
+importance concerning the ordinance’s significant effects or mitigation measures, which was not

 A-13)